VishalX9/SIH_INTERNAL_HACK_PS_25002/README.md

 # Smart Tourist Safety Monitoring & Incident Response System
-SafeTrail: Blockchain-based Tourist Identity & Safety Platform SafeTrail generates a tamper-proof digital Tourist ID at trusted checkpoints like immigration, IRCTC, hotels, airlines, and toll booths.
+SafeTrail: Blockchain-based Tourist Identity & Safety Platform, which generates a tamper-proof digital Tourist ID at trusted checkpoints like immigration, IRCTC, hotels, airlines, and toll booths.
 The ID is stored on blockchain and securely shared with tourists via SMS/email for login.

 Key Features:
 1. Verified Tourist ID → issued only at official checkpoints, ensuring authenticity.